MooersLab/writing-progress-2024-25/README.md

 3. Enter minutes spent on project 18 in column F and the current day's row.
 4. Enter the number of words written on Project 18 in column G and the current day's row.

 You are finished!!
-Yes, it is that easy!!!
+It is that fast and easy!!!

 ### Note: